brimdata/zed/docs/language/expressions.md

 -2
 ```

-Conditional expressions can be chained, providing behavior equivalent of
+Conditional expressions can be chained, providing behavior equivalent to
 "else if" as appears in other languages.

 For example,